latex3/xpdftex/README.md

  - The Lua definitions of the pdftex primitives are used from expl3.lua (which is loaded)

+ -  shell escape from shelles

+ -  tex-xet so no `\beginL` etc  (Code by Marcel in xet-tex branch)

+## Partially implemented

 ## NOT DONE

- -  shell escape (can steal code from shellesc)
- -  tex-xet so no `\beginL` etc  (might be doable in lua node callback, or fake with luatex direction primitives)
  -  logging (probably just in l3build normalisation)
  -  `\eTeXgluestretchorder`
  -  pdftex space primitives `\pdfadjustinterwordglue`,